Spain Hit By Summer-strength Heat In April - UrduPoint

 Spain's health ministry has recommended that the country's regions activate their heat plans -- which outline measures to protect people from scorching temperatures.

-Normally the heat plans start on June 1 but the ministry said this year they could come into effect as early as May 15, depending on the situation in each region.
+That normally happens from June 1, but the ministry said this year they could come into effect as early as May 15, depending on the situation in each region.

 The regional government of Madrid said metro trains in the Spanish capital would pass more frequently than usual to prevent long waits on platforms and crowding.

-It is also considering opening some public swimming pools earlier in the year to help people cool off.
+It is also considering opening some public swimming pools earlier in the year to help people cool off, and let schools adapt their timetables to avoid the worst of the heat.

-The health ministry warned people to drink lots of water, moderate their consumption of alcohol and caffeine, and to keep an eye on vulnerable members of the community such as children and the elderly.

-The situation is so bad that some farmers have opted not to plant crops, with the COAG farmers' union warning that 60 percent of farmland was "suffocating" from lack of rainfall.
+The situation is so bad that some farmers have opted not to plant crops.
+The COAG farmers' union has warned that 60 percent of farmland was "suffocating" from lack of rainfall.

 Spain on Tuesday urged Brussels to activate the bloc's agriculture crisis reserve to help farmers cope with the exceptional drought, while also announcing a series of tax breaks.

-Last year, Spain experienced its hottest year since began, with UN figures suggesting nearly 75 percent of its land is susceptible to desertification due to climate change.
+Last year, Spain experienced its hottest year since records began, and UN figures suggest nearly 75 percent of its land is susceptible to desertification due to climate change.

 The number of days with summer temperatures in Spain has increased from 90 to 145 between 1971 and 2022, according to a study by the Polytechnic University of Catalonia published Tuesday.